The Best Things in Life Are Free (Luther Vandross and Janet Jackson song): Critical reception

-Larry Flick from Billboard wrote, "First peek into the hotly anticipated soundtrack to the film "Mo' Money" is a glittery, star-studded pop/jack affair.
+Larry Flick from Billboard magazine wrote, "First peek into the hotly anticipated soundtrack to the film Mo' Money is a glittery, star-studded pop/jack affair.
 Vandross and Jackson vocally swerve and weave around each other like they've been singing together for years.
 Added flavor comes from guest raps by Bell Biv DeVoe and Tresvant.
 The true kudos, however, go to the masterful Jimmy Jam and Terry Lewis, who have crafted a slammin' track that would work no matter what."
 Amy Linden from Entertainment Weekly commented, "While the combo of Janet Jackson and Luther Vandross may be a marketing dream, artistically it blows.
 The trademark busy groove that defines Janet buries Luther, who doesn’t need a crutch and who, when free of misguided arrangements, eats singers like Janet for lunch."

 John Martinucci from the Gavin Report said the duo "sound great together working over this high energy song".
-Also Alan Jones from Music Week agreed that "it's appeal is in the super-smooth vocal combination of Janet and Luther."
-Another editor, Andy Beevers stated that the track is "very catchy and funky".
+Also Alan Jones from Music Week agreed that "it's appeal is in the super-smooth vocal combination of Janet and Luther", and named the single Pick of the Week.
+Another Music Week editor, Andy Beevers, felt the track is "very catchy and funky".
+Iestyn George from NME noted its "sweet soul tread" that "carry an equally refreshing air of simplicity."
 Tom Doyle from Smash Hits described it as "a smooth club number with a dreamy soul feel and a rap from the "special guests" in the middle."

 Chart performance

-In the United States, "The Best Things in Life Are Free" debuted at number 24 on the U.S. Billboard Hot 100 the week of May 30, 1992.
+In the United States, "The Best Things in Life Are Free" debuted at number 24 on the US Billboard Hot 100 the week of May 30, 1992.
 Three weeks later, the song peaked at number 10 for three consecutive weeks and ended at number 41 on the year-end chart.
-The song also peaked at number one on the Hot R&B/Hip-Hop Songs.
+The song also peaked at number one on the Billboard Hot R&B Singles chart.

 In the United Kingdom the song was released in August 1992 and peaked at number two on the UK Singles Chart, spending 13 weeks in the chart.
 It became Jackson's first top-ten hit in the UK since "Let's Wait Awhile" reached number three in 1987.
 The song was remixed in 1995 and re-released, reaching number seven.
 It was the remixed version that was included on international releases of Janet's compilation album Design of a Decade: 1986–1996.
 In Australia the single spent five consecutive weeks at number two on the ARIA Singles Chart, spending 18 weeks on the chart, and was ranked at number six on the year-end chart.